Capital punishment in South Korea: History

-During the Joseon period (1392–1897), capital punishment was a legal penalty; the Joseon penal code was based on that of Ming dynasty China, with the primary method of execution being either decapitation or strangulation.
+Capital punishment was present in the legal system of the ancient Silla kingdom.
+It included the jokju/chokchu—sentencing a traitor and all of their relatives to the 9th degree.
+Also during the Joseon period (1392–1897), capital punishment was a legal penalty; the Joseon penal code was based on that of Ming dynasty China, with the primary method of execution being either decapitation or strangulation.
 In addition, lingchi, or "lingering death by slow-slicing" (neungji-cheocham, 능지처참), was reserved for particularly serious offences, while the forced consumption of a lethally-poisonous beverage (sasa, 사사), essentially forced suicide, was a leniency granted to royal offenders and others of high rank.
 The purpose of executions was mainly to make a statement to the people, essentially shocking the citizens into submission by not committing future crimes.
 In centuries past, the heads of executed people were displayed in public both to serve as a warning and to enforce military courtesy.
 However, the bodies of executed people were allowed funeral proceedings.

 In contemporary history, the first execution law was established on March 25, 1895, by the Supreme Court of Judicature of Japan acting under the Constitution of the Empire of Japan.
 The first death sentence was given four days later, on March 29, 1895, to Jeon Bongjun, who was hanged on 24 April that year.

 Currently, the Penal Code of South Korea regulates executions as a form of punishment for some crimes according to the Criminal Law section 41.
 Those crimes include: Rebellion (Section 87), Conspiracy with foreign countries (Section 92), homicide (Section 250), robbery-homicide (Section 338), and other 12 sections.
 People under 18 cannot be executed according to Juvenile Law (Section 59, Juvenile Law).